bennidi/mbassador/README.md

 it outperformed the Guava implementation by far, I decided to share it with the community to see if others consider it worth a shot.

+<h2>Contribute</h2>

+Any feature requests and feedback are more than welcome.
+You may suggest improvements either by submitting an issue or by forking the repo and creating a pull request.
+I will try to respond as quickly as possible.

 <h2>License</h2>

 This project is distributed under the terms of the MIT License.
 See file "LICENSE" for further reference.